 (d) Be accepted for admission to a PhD at UNSW supervised by an approved supervisory team; and

-(e) Be undertaking a PhD program commencing at the University in the year of the scholarship; and
+(e) Be undertaking a PhD program commencing at the University in the year of the program; and

 (f) Be enrolled as a full-time candidate unless the University has approved a part-time award under section 3.5.

-(g) Be located on a UNSW campus for a minimum of two years including the first year of the scholarship
+(g) Be located on a UNSW campus for a minimum of two years including the first year of the program

 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.